 You’re required to take and pass a physical exam within one year of applying for your captain’s license.
 A physician, physician assistant, or nurse practitioner can fill out and record their findings on form CG 719-K. Certain medical conditions that may disqualify you for a license or require a waiver, such as:

 You must have taken and passed an approved Department of Transportation or DOT drug test within six months of applying for your captain’s license or provide proof of your active participation in a DOT-approved random drug testing program.

 If you’re applying for a 25, 50, or 100-ton Master license, you must provide proof of your US citizenship.
 A certified copy of your birth certificate or passport will meet this requirement.

 You can find the required captain’s license application forms here.

-You're required to complete an adult first aid course within a year of submitting your application for an OUVP license.
-The American Red Cross, Heart Association, and PADI all offer four-hour courses that will meet this requirement.
+The American Red Cross, Heart Association, and PADI all offer classroom courses that will meet both these requirements.

 How do you submit your captain’s license application?

 Mariners may mail their applications directly to their local Coast Guard regional examinations center.
 Remember to include a return address on the envelope just in case there’s a problem with the mail.
 And if you’re sending original or certified copies of documents, it’s highly recommended that you use certified mail or another mail service that provides tracking capabilities.
 Originals will be returned to you after verification.
 In-person visits to the recs are no longer required.